celo-org/docs/docs/developer/deploy/remix.md

 :::

 :::warning
 Remix does not support Solidity compiler version `0.8.20` and above specifically for the Celo network.
-You can alternative use [Atlas IDE](https://app.atlaszk.com/ide)
+You can alternatively use [Atlas IDE](https://app.atlaszk.com/ide)
 :::

 ## Create a Smart Contract